 This is the opening to the book.
 It is the story of a visitor from another world: an amazing, magical being who is on a mission but first has to grapple with the concept that he doesn't know anything about himself.
 He knows only that he has arrived in a body and must grapple with thoughts and feelings, and discover what it is to have a sense of child-like wonder.

 As the title suggests, it chronicles the adventures of a dragon who seeks to bring greatness into people's lives and introduce them to the possibility that dragons are benevolent beings.

 At its heart, this is a tale of greatness: the desire to embrace one’s magical nature and dedicate one’s self to live with undying passion.

 Telepathy, sentiency, talking with disembodied spirits, travelling off-world, acts of magic and the miraculous - this book covers all of it in an entertaining style.
-It has been 9 years in the making; first words penned in January 2011 and completed January 2020.
-It is a labour of love!
+It has been 9 years in the making; first words penned in January 2011 and published January 2020.
+It's a labour of love!
 It's also a chameleon of a book - at times philosophical and insightful into how we think, whilst also providing moments of humour and poignancy.
 The storytelling section is highly imaginative ... but then there is only way to find out if that is true!